nlamonaco86/CastlesAndCoding/README.md

 ## Instructions

-Simply clone the repository, and in the root directory
+Clone the repository, and in the root directory
 ```
 npm install
 ```